Nexmo/station/_partials/stitch/guides/android/1-simple-conversation.md

----
-title: Android Quickstart
-Description: Nexmo Conversation Android SDK
----

-# Getting Started with the Nexmo Conversation Android SDK
+## Getting Started with the Nexmo Conversation Android SDK

 In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Conversation Android SDK.